mfkiwl/docs-6/docs/software_usr/ppengine.rst

    * ``a2d.config``: See this :download:`example attitude2d configuration file <./../../src/runtime_files/a2d.config>`.
    * ``sbrtk.config``: See this :download:`example single baseline rtk configuration file <./../../src/runtime_files/sbrtk.config>`.

 Each of the three configuration files uses different combinations of blocks.
 Each block in the ``.config`` file contains various configuration parameters.
-See each block below to view all of its configuration parameter choices and if applicable the choices for each parameter.
+See each block below to view all of its configuration parameter choices and if applicable the choices for each parameter:

 .. toctree::
-   :includehidden:
    :maxdepth: 1

    ppengine_config_blocks/cdgnssconf